 “If we follow the rest of the world and look to accelerate the shift to electric vehicles, we will be rewarded with clean city air, reduced carbon impact, enhanced fuel security, and a renewed manufacturing sector.”

-Mr Jafari commented that the Victorian Government’s recent move to implement a special “tax on not polluting” was particularly baffling.
+Mr Jafari commented that the Victorian Government’s recent move to implement a tax on EVs is particularly baffling.

 “Victoria is now doing what no other jurisdiction on earth does by discouraging people from buying electric vehicles by slugging them with a special tax,” Mr Jafari said.